Just because you like strawberries and salads doesn’t mean you will thrive as a vegetarian.

 Get Enough Protein

-As a 6-foot-4-inch male, I require at least 90 grams of protein per day.
-So each meal should have a minimum of 30 grams fo protein.
+As a 6-foot-4-inch male, I require at least 90 grams of protein per day according to WHO—or more than 200 grams according to CDC.
+So each meal should have a minimum of 30 grams of protein.
 This presents a problem at typical restaurants.

 A chicken salad or pasta meal might have 25 grams of protein.
 Removing the meat virtually wipes out all the protein—assuming there is a gram in the remaining grated cheese.
-It is better to asks for a vegetarian protein substitution.
-The problem is that substitutes like a tablespoon of quinoa or half an avocado only add a few grams in exchange for the twenty-something lost.
+It is better to ask for a vegetarian protein substitution.
+The problem is that substitutes like a tablespoon of quinoa, a boiled egg, or half an avocado only add a few grams in exchange for the twenty-something lost.

-To keep from breaking the bank and take control of nutrition, successful vegetarians (and vegans) learn to cook nutritious meals.
+To keep from breaking the bank and take control of nutrition, successful vegetarians (and vegans) learn to cook nutritious meals themselves.
 Take a weekend or month-long class at a nearby culinary school.
 Then memorize how much protein is in common plant-based protein sources.

 |Popular Plant-Based Proteins|

 Why is protein so important to vegetarians?
 Without it, satiation is difficult.
-This increases consumption of carbohydrates, which Leeds to weight gain.
+This increases consumption of carbohydrates, which leads to weight gain.

 Consult your doctor before making any dramatic change in diet.
 You can be successful.
 For over a decade, I have been a vegetarian, enjoying many of the same types of food as meat eaters: Burgers, lasagna, spaghetti and faux meatballs, stir fry, burritos, tostadas, pizzas, faux chicken with gravy, soups, stews, sandwiches and salads.
-Keep tabs on protein, learn creative cooking techniques and be a happy, healthy vegetarian.
+Keep tabs on protein, learn creative cooking techniques and be A Bit More Healthy vegetarian.
 Explore great recipes on the ClinicalPosters vegetarian Burgers and Sandwiches board.

-- The 17 Best Protein Sources for Vegans and Vegetarians. healthline.com
+- The 17 Best Protein Sources for Vegans and Vegetarians. healthline.com/nutrition/protein-for-vegans-vegetarians#section1 Retrieved 22 Aug 2019